Skip to main content

 }

 Do not use RefreshDatabase in Dusk tests.
-Follow the official guidance and use DatabaseMigrations or DatabaseTruncation to reset state between tests.
+As noted in the official documentation, use DatabaseMigrations or DatabaseTruncation to reset data between tests.

 php artisan dusk:page Login

-Then define url() and elements() in tests/Browser/Pages/Login.php and reuse it in tests:
+Define url() and elements() in tests/Browser/Pages/Login.php and reuse them from your tests.

 use Tests\Browser\Pages\Login;